 Coursework is project-based and hands-on.
 We design, engineer and build all day.
 We try new things, we learn new skills and the program builds upon itself.
 We go on an academic journey, building confidence, knowledge, experience and ability through the 5 C’s: Communication, collaboration, critical thinking, curiosity and creativity.
-The curriculum is the same at each program, only the campus changes!
+The curriculum of our engineering camp is the same at each program, only the campus changes!

-Below are examples of what has been covered in the STEM camp coursework in previous years.
+Below are examples of what has been covered in the engineering camp coursework in previous years.
 You can clearly see the academic underpinnings, the design principles, the expected outcomes, and the opportunity that exists for the students to discover what is possible inside of each challenge, module, and project.
-Each year the IEEE team of STEM camp specialists reviews the curriculum and updates projects to take into account student and instructor feedback, and to keep things fresh and exciting.
+Each year the IEEE team of engineering specialists reviews the curriculum for our engineering camps and updates projects to take into account student and instructor feedback, and to keep things fresh and exciting.

 Design/build: Design Think Team Challenge (over the entire 2 weeks)